ChamberZ1/let-us-mess-with-nessus/ubuntu-desktop-scan/README.md

 ## Key Findings

 - **Outdated System Packages**
   The majority of identified vulnerabilities were due to outdated packages.
-These were remediated through extended security updates.
+These were remediated through Extended Security Maintenance (ESM) updates.

 - **Self-Signed SSL Certificate**
   A self-signed certificate was detected on a local service.
 This is expected behavior and presents minimal risk as the service is not externally exposed.